 Out for a hike.

 Posing for the camera.

-If you're considering adding a critter to the family I really recommend checking out local rescues to find your new addition.
-The rescue we got Bree from is no longer running but here's some other great places to look at.
+If you’re considering adding a critter to the family, I really recommend checking out local rescues to find your new addition.
+The rescue we got Bree from is no longer running but here are some other great places to look at.